This feature must be enabled by the BeyondWords team. Please contact us if you’d like to discuss enabling it for your account.

 : true → A duplicated (child) article that reuses the audio.

-When creating a new audio article using an existing source_id
+When creating a new audio article using an existingsource_id

 , certain fields are automatically inherited from the original (parent) article.
 These fields cannot be overwritten in the new (child) article: